Packing Essentials for Niue

 8. Travel Towel

 We know it’s pretty obvious but we rather say it a lot than not say it at all.
-The sun in Niue hits hard at any time of the year with UV levels ranging from high to the extreme depending on the season.
+The sun in Niue hits hard at any time of the year with UV levels ranging from high to extreme, depending on the season.
 You will be impressed by the amount of sunscreen that you’ll go through during your trip.
 Apply every three hours and after drying off from swimming.
-Luckily, we’ve got your back with our list of the best sunscreens for Niue and even one list just for kids if you are travelling with the family.
+Luckily, we’ve got your back with The Best Sunscreens for Niue + Sun Protection Tips.

 10. First Aid Kit

 When travelling to the tropics, it is usually all paradise.
 However, when things go wrong, they could quickly get worse.
 For this reason, it is a great idea to pack a well-stocked first aid kit.
-You are in luck, as we dedicated a full article on what to have in your first aid kit when travelling in Niue just so you can manage should anything happen.
+You are in luck, as we dedicated a full article to What Medication to Pack in Your First Aid Kit for Niue just so you can manage should anything happen.
 We’re no boy scouts but we like to “be prepared”.